zeustamil/paulrhayes.com/source/_posts/fun-with-face-detection-canvas-and-webcam-video.md

 ## Face size

 When starting the webcam an initial face size is stored and used as a reference point for all future scaling.
-Comparing the current face's height and the original face's height we get a simple scale factor that we can apply directly as a transform on an element.
+Comparing the current face’s height and the original face’s height we get a simple scale factor that we can apply directly as a transform on an element.
 This can be transitioned, if your computer can take that, at the same time as doing the video processing and face detection.